 Following the article The Rise Of Fintech – Trends of Robo Advisors in Asia, here’s a summary of the Fintech regulations in Asia concerning Robo advisors.
 Enjoy!

-In the first 9 months of 2015, FinTech investment in Asia Pacific reached US$3.5 billion, nearly fourfold than in 2014.
+In the first 9 months of 2015, FinTech investment in the Asia Pacific reached US$3.5 billion, nearly fourfold than in 2014.
 Venturing into robo-advisors in Singapore is ideal as:

 1) “Innovation in A Sandbox” Regulatory Approach

-Innovative products and services can be experimented with and rolled out within controlled environment.
+Innovative products and services can be experimented with and rolled out within a controlled environment.
 To ensure that guidelines do not stifle innovation, the Monetary Authority of Singapore (MAS) applies a materiality and proportionality test.
 Regulations will only be introduced when risks from robo-advisors become material, and measures implemented will be proportionate to the risk posed.

 Regulations cannot front-end innovation, to be able to keep up with new developments, constantly evolving technologies and platforms, we need to have flexible laws that will help robo-advisors companies to evolve and improve.